 It depends on the difficulty level of each trip.
 Trips that are rated easy have activities that are not as physically strenuous, or you have the opportunity to not partake in those activities.
 Moderate trips will require more physical activity, but options may exist to opt out of some activities.
 For challenging trips, you will need to engage in physical activity for several hours each day, and often times options do not exist to opt out (although leaving the trip early may be an option).
 Overall we find that people who are mentally prepared for the trips and are willing to put in the effort do very well, regardless of difficulty level.

 What is your maximum group size?

-Our groups are limited to a maximum of just 10 participants to give you the best possible experience.
-With a smaller group comes better and more individualized attention, more camaraderie among the travelers, and a more authentic, less touristy experience.
+Our groups are limited to a maximum of just 8 participants on our Highlights tours and only 12 participants on our biking and hiking trips.
+These are some of the smallest group sizes in the industry, enabling us to give you the best possible experience.
+With a smaller group comes better and more individualized attention, more camaraderie among the travelers, greater flexibility with the itinerary, and a more authentic, less touristy trip.